thtruo/powercalc/README.md

 - Use (%) for Delta/Power/Coverage - more intuitive for users according to analyst
     - TODO: (idea) client-side validation to ensure typed input is in right format
 - Where to link after (let's get feedback from MSN after this is complete)
+- "Powered by ExP" looks like a button.
+Have a subtle font color and no background

 Some things to call out:
 - This is a [Meteor](http://meteor.com) app